 Early evaluation and removal of wisdom teeth is the best way to resolve and prevent problems associated with wisdom teeth.
 Call to make an appointment for a personal consultation with Dr. Michael Sitters today to have your wisdom teeth evaluated.

-Removing wisdom teeth can resolve existing problems with overcrowding and misalignment but can also help prevent possible problems related to not removing your wisdom teeth include: infection, decay, and jaw and nerve damage.
-In some patients it is as early as 12 or 13, and in others it may not be until the early twenties.
+Removing wisdom teeth can resolve existing problems with overcrowding and misalignment but can also help prevent possible problems related to not removing your wisdom teeth including infection, decay, and jaw and nerve damage.
+In some patients, it is as early as 12 or 13, and in others, it may not be until the early twenties.
 Problems tend to occur with increasing frequency after the age of 30.
 With an expert oral surgeon like Dr. Sitters, wisdom teeth can be removed easily and safely.

 Your specific expectations will depend on many factors, including the position of the wisdom teeth and the amount of root development.
 In most cases, wisdom teeth can be removed easily and safely under IV sedation in our offices.
 Dr. Sitters has a wealth of experience in extracting wisdom teeth, from the simplest extractions to the most difficult cases.
 However, if Dr. Sitters feels your child’s wisdom teeth do not need to be removed, he will advise you of this during the consultation visit.
 Dr. Sitters performs a comprehensive examination and answers any questions you have before your procedure.